Ten-Taken/nodefolio/README.md

 # nodefolio

-An Express app I built to power my [development portfolio](https://gregorywolfe.tech/ "Portfolio").
+A SSR Express app I built to power a portfolio.

 ## About
 **Author**: _Gregory Wolfe (ten-taken)_

-The purpose of this repository is to teach myself node.js in conjunction with two new frameworks, while redesigning my portfolio website.
+This project is now deprecated and no longer deployed.

-Documentation standards TBD prior to v 1.0.
+I'm leaving it public because Express is such a cool framework.

 ### Technologies
 _Technologies Used_